ttroy50/pyephember/API.md

 # API

-The ember API is a HTTPs endpoint that returns data in JSON.
-The base URL is https://eu-https.topband-cloud.com/ember-back.
-This will be referred to as $ENDPOINT for the rest of the document.

 Note: I have no connection with EPHControls and this API may be subject to change.
 Use of this API is at your own risk.

-Some of the basic calls are described below:
+## API versions

+The ember API was updated in January 2021 and users are slowly being moved to the new API.
+The document describing the old API from 2020 is available from [here](AIP_2020.md)

+## Intro

+The ember API is a dual HTTPs and MQTT endpoint.

+HTTP with JSON is used for authentication, admin, and getting zone information.

+MQTT with JSON is used for reading and updating some zone information (e.g. target temperature)

+## URLS

+### HTTP

+The base HTTP URL is https://eu-https.topband-cloud.com/ember-back.
+This will be referred to as $HTTP_ENDPOINT for the rest of the document.

+### MQTT

+The MQTT URL used is eu-base-mqtt.topband-cloud.com:18883 and uses TLS to encrypt the traffic.
+This will be referred to as $MQTT_ENDPOINT for the rest of the document.

+# API Calls

 ## Login